-(1) The value of unexercised in-the-money Options at financial year-end is calculated on outstanding vested and unvested Options and based on the difference between the closing price of the Shares on December 31, 2015 on the TSX (\$9.41) and the exercise price.
+The value of unexercised in-the-money Options at financial year-end is calculated on outstanding vested and unvested Options and based on the difference between the closing price of the Shares on December 31, 2016 on the TSX (\$8.88) and the exercise price.

-- (2) PSUs granted under the LTIP and SUP.
-The numbers shown in this column are the unvested balances of PSUs in the individual accounts as at December 31, 2015.
-The numbers include PSUs that were approved for vesting by the Board of Directors on February 24, 2016, on recommendation of the HRCC. - (3) The amounts shown in this column are the product of the total number of unvested PSUs, excluding dividends, held in the individual accounts as at December 31, 2015 multiplied by the closing price of the Shares on the TSX as of December 31, 2015 (\$9.41), assuming target performance metrics will be met.
-The actual number of PSUs that could vest is subject to each NEO's continued employment up to the end of the respective cycles, and achievement of Aimia's performance targets for the respective cycles and the Board's approval. - (4) The amounts shown in this column are the product of the total number of vested DSUs that have not been paid out or distributed as at December 31, 2015 multiplied by the closing price of the Shares on the TSX as of December 31, 2015 (\$9.41). - (5) Updated title for the President and CEO, Canada, which took effect January 1, 2016 to align with the move to a divisional business structure.
+The numbers shown in this column are the unvested balances of PSUs and RSUs in the individual accounts as at December 31, 2016.
+The numbers include PSUs that were approved for vesting by the Board of Directors on February 16, 2017, on recommendation of the

+The amounts shown in this column are the product of the total number of unvested PSUs, including dividends, held in the individual accounts as at December 31, 2016 multiplied by the closing price of the Shares on the TSX as of December 31, 2016 (\$8.88), assuming target performance metrics will be met.
+The actual number of PSUs that could vest is subject to each NEO's continued employment up to the end of the respective cycles, and achievement of Aimia's performance targets for the respective cycles and the Board's approval.

+(4) The amounts shown in this column are the product of the total number of vested DSUs or RSUs that have not been paid out or distributed as at December 31, 2016 multiplied by the closing price of the Shares on the TSX as of December 31, 2016 (\$8.88) with the exception of the DSUs for Mr. Adams for which the value was determined on April 8, 2016 immediately following the effective date of his retirement, and using the average share price for April 1, 4, 5, 6 and 7 (\$7.60).